js1972/js1972.github.io/Readme.md

 # My blog

-This is my blog, uses [Jekyll](http://jekyllrb.com/).
-I was tired of bloated, slow Wordpress that locked up all my content.
+This is my blog, using [Jekyll](http://jekyllrb.com/).
+I was tired of other online blog engines and wanted to keep all my context in markdown on GitHub.